-- ensure compliance with the KIC financial sustainability principles indicated in the EIT Strategic Innovation Agenda and the EIT Invitation to submit a Business Plan - ensure that the eligibility rules (Article 6) are transposed in agreements signed with recipients of support above EUR 60 000 and that financial control and audit mechanisms are in place - ensure that the final recipients comply with the IPR rules (Article 16) and the communication, dissemination and visibility rules (Article 17) - ensure the following standards for the monitoring and reporting of recipients: - systematic monitoring and review of the supported projects (e.g. staff management, procurement, financial management, quality control, distribution and provision of support to final recipients, etc.), in the format and timing specified by the granting authority - effective and reliable monitoring and reporting of the supported projects (including information on indicators, EIT impact framework, progress towards financial sustainability, KIC partnership, legality and regularity of the expenditure claimed, etc.), in the format and timing specified by the granting authority - provisions for re-orienting or stopping underperforming projects (with regular 'go'/'no go' decision points, including a payment system linked to milestone achievements) and, for stopped activities, quarterly information of the granting authority

-- a mechanism to evaluate high potential project outcomes and fast track them towards further investment and rapid development - provide the granting authority with the following: - at least 30 days before the expected date of publication: information on the call and its content - at the end of the evaluation: - the ranking lists of the activities - the independent observers' report on the evaluation (if applicable) - at the end of selection: - a budget and funding overview - information on the projects selected for funding, including data on participants and abstracts of the proposal, in the format specified by the granting authority - at the end of the action: - updated budget and funding overview - information on funded projects, including data on the participants and overview of the results, in the format specified by the granting authority.
+- for financial support of 60 000 EUR or more per third party: allow only entities that are established in countries eligible for Horizon Europe funding unless otherwise approved by the granting authority - ensure that the recipients comply with the IPR rules (Article 16) and the communication, dissemination and visibility rules (Article 17) - ensure the following standards for the monitoring and reporting of recipients: - systematic monitoring and review of the supported projects (e.g. staff management, procurement, financial management, quality control, distribution and provision of support to final recipients, etc.), in the format and timing specified by the granting authority - effective and reliable monitoring and reporting of the supported projects (including information on indicators, EIT Impact Framework, progress towards financial sustainability, KIC partnership, legality and regularity of the expenditure claimed, etc.), in the format and timing specified by the granting authority - provisions for re-orienting or stopping underperforming projects (with regular 'go'/'no go' decision points, including a payment system linked to milestone achievements) and, for stopped activities, quarterly information of the granting authority - a mechanism to evaluate high potential project outcomes and fast track them towards further investment and rapid development - ensure the legality and regularity of the expenditure claimed - ensure that the bodies mentioned in Article 25 (e.g. granting authority, OLAF, Court of Auditors (ECA), etc.) can exercise their rights also towards the recipients - provide the granting authority for each call/direct award with the following: - within 30 days following the end of selection: - a budget and funding overview - information on the proposals selected for funding, including data on participants and abstracts of the proposals, in the format specified by the granting authority - at the end of the financial support: - an updated budget and funding overview - information on the funded projects, including data on the participants and overview of the results, in the format specified by the granting authority.

-If the financial support is implemented through a partner, the beneficiaries must:
+If the financial support is implemented through implementing partners, the beneficiaries must:

-- ensure that the partner complies with the same rules, standards and procedures for implementing the financial support - implement effective monitoring and oversight arrangements towards the partner, covering all aspects relating to the action - ensure effective and reliable reporting by the partner, covering the activities implemented, information on indicators, as well as the legality and regularity of the expenditure claimed - ensure that the partner provides that the bodies mentioned in Article 25 (e.g. granting authority, OLAF, Court of Auditors (ECA), etc.) can exercise their rights also towards the final recipients.]
+- ensure that the partners comply with the same rules, standards and procedures for implementing the financial support unless otherwise agreed with the granting authority - implement effective monitoring and oversight arrangements towards the partners, covering all aspects relating to the action - ensure effective and reliable reporting by the partners, covering the activities implemented, information on indicators, as well as the legality and regularity of the expenditure claimed - ensure that the partners provide that the bodies mentioned in Article 25 (e.g. granting authority, OLAF, Court of Auditors (ECA), etc.) can exercise their rights also towards the final recipients.]